bitshares/stakeBTS/README.md

   - send 1 BTS with the "stop" memo, you will have 15% deducted from your return
 - No automatic transfer back if wrong amount
+- No transfer back if user already has stake
 - No payout account balance check

 ### to-do